bair-climate-initiative/xT/README.md

 torchrun --nproc_per_node=8 --master_port 47769 train_val_segmentor.py data=xview3_cluster data.dir=/shared/ritwik/data/xview3
 ```

 Notice the defaults are overriden by the configs in ```base_config.yaml```.
 The list of settings there is for your convenience to see at a glance what options are being provided in one place.
+If it is easier for you, you can also just inherit ```base_config.yaml``` and provide all of your changes in one place.

 ## Old Instructions
 ### Single Training Runs on Xview Dataset